tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Smokie

-### Q: Which band had hits in 1975 with the songs, 'One Of These Nights' ô 'Lyin Eyes'?
+### Q: Which band had hits in 1975 with the songs, 'One Of These Nights' & 'Lyin Eyes'?
 - **Correct Answer:** The Eagles
 - Fools Gold
 - The Doobie Brothers